zilliztech/akcio/README.md

         ```shell
         $ export OPENAI_API_KEY=your_keys_here
         ```

+        If you want to customize llm modules, you can refer to [llm](./llm) for guide.

     - Embedding

         By default, the embedding module uses Langchain HuggingFaceEmbeddings to convert text inputs to vectors.
-Modify [embedding configs](embedding/config.py) to configure it, like changing models or disable normalization:

-        ```python
-        # Text embedding
-        textencoder_config = {
-            'model': 'multi-qa-mpnet-base-cos-v1',
-            'norm': True
-        }
-        ```

     - Store